fdioDocs/vpp-docs/docs/reference/vppcontainers/Routing.rst

 Now the section you have all been waiting for - connecting these two linux containers to VPP and pinging between them.

-Enter container cone, and see what the current network configuration is:
+Enter container *cone*, and see what the current network configuration is:

 .. code-block:: shell